 Research Purpose Statement

-The purpose of this qualitative study will be to investigate the effects of high level education to the leadership of the church and the maintenance of church goers.
+The purpose of this qualitative study will be to investigate the perceived effects of higher level education among church leadership and the professionalism of church ministry on relationships within the congregation between pastor and parishioners.
 According to Abney (2018), the recruitment of the church clergy needs to be extremely professional, with churches employing church leaders who have a higher institution learning experience.
+How does that trend impact the pastor's relationship with the congregation?

 Research Questions

 The following Research Questions will guide this study:

 RQ1.
-Why did churches that have employed clergymen who have degrees and diplomas choose to do so?
+Why do churches employ clergymen who have higher level degrees and diplomas choose to do so?

 RQ2.
 What is the take of the educated clergymen think of the massive technologies that are driving people away from the churches compared to the ones who lack high education?

 RQ3.
-Does keeping oneself up to date with the advances in technology help in being a better clergyman and perhaps maintaining one’s congregation, or even growing it?
+How do clergy leaders view the their own need to remain current with regards to advances in technology as it pertains to their effectiveness as clergy leader in serving, maintaining, and growing their congregation?

 Mixed Method Study on the Effects of Experience in Church Leadership

-Experience has been endorsed as one of the most effective methods of learning and even an individual’s employability is largely dependent on their experience.
-Thus, leadership through experience would be undoubtedly the most efficient model of managing churches.
-While some churches would opt to employ young pastors who are full of vigor and a zeal to serve God wholeheartedly, others would insist on circulating pastors who have been in the churches for long.
+Experience has been endorsed as one of the most effective methods of learning and growing an individual's employability.
+Thus, leadership development through experience would be undoubtedly the most efficient model of managing churches.
+While some churches would opt to employ young pastors who are full of vigor and a zeal to serve God wholeheartedly, others would insist on circulating pastors who have been in the churches for a longer tenure and experience.
+Which approach to church pastoral leadership recruitment and development has the greatest impact on church organizational success when measured by maintaining church stability and promoting church growth?

 Research Purpose Statement

-The purpose of this mixed-methods research study is to examine how experience affects the leadership of the church, growth of the church denomination and maintenance of the congregation.
+The purpose of this mixed-methods research study will be to examine how experience is perceived to effect the leadership of the church, growth of the church and denomination, and the maintenance of health of the congregation.
 The study will involve a qualitative research that will compare growth in various church denominations and how it relates to the experience of the leaders.
-It will also entail a qualitative analysis that details the reasons for success as cited by various church leaders.
+This study will also entail a qualitative analysis that details the reasons for church success as cited by various church leaders.

 Research Questions

 The following Research Questions will guide this study: